 I am a journalist based in Pakistan covering climate, technology and human rights.
 My reporting has appeared in Foreign Policy, VICE, Slate, BuzzFeed News, and other publications.
+Most recently, I was a Labor x Tech fellow at Rest of World.
+My work covered how technology impacts work and the way we work in South Asia.
+Read my portfolio of labor reporting here.

 I have received trainings from the International Center for Journalists, the Dart Center for Journalism and Trauma, and the Center for Excellence in Journalism.
 I am also a member of the Oxford Climate Journalism Network‘s third cohort.
 The Network is a program of the Reuters Institute for the Study of Journalism at the University of Oxford and is designed to help journalists develop their reporting on the climate crisis.